raymondlxc/100-days-of-code/r1-log.md

 ### R1D13
 Oct,22.
 Completed the updating module of the financial table for the indexing system.
 I found that it is quite useful for us to review the code we wrote before and try to improve them.

+### R1D14
+Oct,23.
+Completed two algorithm problems on leetcode.
+One is about doubly linked list，which cost me some time to solve some bugs...Anyway, happy coding everyday!